herb-mc/vanilla-enchant-additions/README.md

 Trident:
 - *channelingAlways* - Channeling functions outside of rain. [boolean value, default `true`]
+- *extendedTridentEnchants* - allows sword enchants to be applied to tridents in an anvil. [boolean, default `true`]
 - *riptideAlways* - Riptide functions outside of rain or water.
 Due to technical limitations, you cannot hold another item in the other hand to use this functionality. [boolean value, default `true`]
 - *extendedImpaling* - damage bonus applies to all mobs in water/rain and drowned. [boolean value, default `true`]
 - *voidLoyalty* - automatically returns from the void. [boolean value, default `true`]